-Students examine the diverse characteristics of the natural and human features of Australia.
-They explore and compare the different climates, settlement patterns and demographic characteristics and natural vegetation of places in Australia and then use this information to imagine what it would be like to live in those places.
-Students will compare lives of the people of three Australian places, including their own place/town/city.
-To complete the sequence students, create and publish a mini atlas.
+In this geographical inquiry project, students will learn about the climate, settlement patterns and demographic characteristics and natural vegetation of places in Australia and then use this information to imagine what it would be like to live in those places.
+Students can compare the climate, settlement patterns and the lives of the people of three Australian places, including your own place/town/city.
+At the end of this project, students can create and publish a mini atlas.

 This learning sequence provides opportunities to gather information about student learning and understanding of:

 - geographical concepts – place, space, environment and scale

 - acquiring geographical information (collect and record data and information, answer questions)

 - processing geographical information (represent data and information using a variety of methods and modes)